-The School of Science comprises 4 academic units that offer a wide variety of courses and programs in biological science, chemical science, environmental science, mathematical science and physical science.
+The School of Science comprises 5 academic units that offer a wide variety of courses and programs in biological science, chemical science, mathematical science, ocean science and physical science.

 Being an exchange student at the School of Science, you may choose to study at HKUST for either a term (Fall or Spring), or for a full academic year (Fall & Spring).

 You are free to take a combination of courses across different disciplines, with priority in taking courses offered by the School of Science.
 Credits earned at HKUST are transferrable to your home institution.

 It is important to have careful planning on the study plan for your exchange studies at HKUST.
 Here are the points to note when considering the courses to be chosen:

 You are required to indicate your course selection by the time you submit your application.
 Course information is available at Course Catalog.